Lorene Scafaria: Career

 In 2019, Scafaria wrote and directed the crime drama film Hustlers, which was based on a 2015 New York magazine article by Jessica Pressler.
-The film is about an American woman born to Cambodian immigrants who is deserted and forced to stay with her grandparents.
 The film was a critical and commercial success.
 Scafaria said to Vox on the real story, "There are a lot of movies that I think have touched upon these themes—The Wolf of Wall Street or movies like The Big Short—which explain [financial downturns] from the bullpen.
 But I'm really interested in seeing the impact that the 2008 recession had on these women who worked in Wall Street's backyard."
 When mentioning the relationship between Destiny and Ramona, she said, "It felt like there was something more in between the lines—the story of these two women who became friends and formed this business together, and then here they are being interviewed separately years later."
 In a 2019 interview, the real-life stripper who went through the events of the film told her side of the story and discussed how accurate it was while praising Scafaria.

-In 2021, Scafaria directed the Succession episode "Too Much Birthday", for which she received a Directors Guild of America Award nomination for Outstanding Directorial Achievement in Dramatic Series as well as a Primetime Emmy Award nomination for Outstanding Directing for a Drama Series.
+Between 2021 and 2023, Scafaria directed three episodes of the HBO series Succession.
+For its third season, she directed the episode "Too Much Birthday", for which she received a Directors Guild of America Award nomination for Outstanding Directorial Achievement in Dramatic Series as well as a Primetime Emmy Award nomination for Outstanding Directing for a Drama Series.
+For the fourth and final season of the series, Scafaria directed the episodes "Honeymoon States" and "Living+", with the latter earning her another nomination for the Primetime Emmy Award for Outstanding Directing for a Drama Series.

 Personal life

-Scafaria lives in Los Angeles and has been in a relationship with comedian Bo Burnham since 2013.
-His special Inside (2021) was dedicated to her, featuring the text "for lor, for everything" in the end credits.
+Scafaria lives in Los Angeles.
+She dated comedian Bo Burnham from 2013 until 2022.